scripsi/xmasort/README.md

 The Plasma 2040s are all flashed with Pimoroni's [Pirate-brand MicroPython](https://github.com/pimoroni/pimoroni-pico/releases) version 1.23.0.
 [Microsoft Visual Studio Code](https://code.visualstudio.com/) is used to program them, with the help of the recently-released official [Raspberry Pi Pico Extension](https://marketplace.visualstudio.com/items?itemName=raspberry-pi.raspberry-pi-pico).
 The `main.py` program installed on each Plasma 2040 will run automatically whenever it is powered on.

 The basic `main.py` imports necessary libraries, sets up constants for things like the number of LEDs and default brightness, and has functions for initialising the array, randomising the array, and updating the LED colours from the array.
-It then enters an infinite loop, randomising and then sorting the array using the chosen algorithm.
+It then enters an infinite loop, repeatedly randomising and then sorting the array using the chosen algorithm.

 ## First Day: Bubble sort